Enable Live Read with the S3-Compatible API

 To use Live Read, add the custom x-backblaze-live-read-enabled HTTP header with a value of true to the following S3-compatible API operations:

-When creating a Live Read-enabled request using S3 Create Multipart Upload, it is possible to specify the part size by including the x-backblaze-live-read-part-size HTTP header.
+When creating a Live Read-enabled request using S3 Create Multipart Upload, it is also possible to specify the part size by using the x-backblaze-live-read-part-size HTTP header.

 The part size (in bytes) has a minimum allowable size of 5 MB (5,000,000 bytes) and a maximum allowable size of 5 GiB (5,368,709,120 bytes).
 The specified part size is used for all of the parts except the last part.